-Freezing can create leaks as the frozen water expands and cracks the copper tubing.
+Frozen pipes can create leaks as the frozen water expands and cracks the copper tubing.
 When this happens, not only will you have little to no water supply, but when the pipes do thaw out, you can have some serious leaks to repair—or worse.
 But no worries.
 In this post we’re going to share some tips with you to prevent frozen pipes!

 HOW TO PREVENT PIPES FROM FREEZING

 Keep all water-supply piping away from outside walls, where it could be exposed to cold winter weather.

-If it is imperative to have pipes located on an outside wall, they must be well-insulated.
+If it is imperative to have pipes located on an outside wall, as they must be well-insulated.
 Piping insulation is sold in both rubber and fiberglass.

 Insulate pipes in all other unheated areas as well, such as crawl spaces, basement, attic, and garage.
 Fix the source of any drafts (such as near cables, dryer vents, bathroom fan vents, windows) and insulate pipes at risk.

 Before winter, close the water shut-off valve inside your home that provides water to outside spigots, and then drain each line by opening its spigot until it no longer drips.
-Close the spigot.
+The, close the spigot.

 HOW TO KEEP PIPES FROM FREEZING IN SUBFREEZING TEMPERATURES

 Keep garage doors and outside doors closed, and plug up drafts.